Dylan Romero

 Special thanks to the course TA David Wu, MD-PhD Candidate in the Medical Scientist Training Program; Barbie Klein, PhD Assistant Professor, Department of Anatomy; Stacey Yu, Anatomy Lab Manager; Makers Lab staff; and all of the guest speakers.

-Contact the Makers Lab you have questions about the 3D Printing for Health Science Students elective.
+Contact the Makers Lab if you have questions about the 3D Printing for Health Science Students elective.